bressler95tops/bookdebug/_sources/Open-Science-101/Module_1/Lesson_3/readme.md

 **Public Domain**

 In some cases, intellectual property is not protected at all.
 Public domain is when a creative work has no intellectual property rights associated with it.
 Some types of intellectual property expires after a certain time scale.
-Some types of work, such as those created by civil servants in the United States, is not covered by copyright and can appear immediately in the public domain.
+Some types of work, such as those created by civil servants in the United States, are not covered by copyright and can appear immediately in the public domain.
 For others, the creator donates the work to the public domain or intellectual property rights are not applicable.

 ### Why Should You Care About Intellectual Property Policies?